JoeButy/djangobook.com/chapter07.rst

-While it's convenient to have our form's HTML generated for us, in many cases you'll want to override the default rendering. ``{{ form.as_table }}`` and friends are useful shortcuts while you develop your application, but everything about the way a form is displayed can be overridden, mostly within the template itself, and you'll probably find yourself doing this.
+While it's convenient to have our form's HTML generated for us, in many cases you'll want to override the default rendering. ``{{ form.as_table }}`` and fields are useful shortcuts while you develop your application, but everything about the way a form is displayed can be overridden, mostly within the template itself, and you'll probably find yourself doing this.